 The responsibility for the educational and personal well-being of Looked After Children rests with the Headteacher, although some of the day-to-day tasks may be delegated to other staff.
-Working with the Senior Management Team, the Headteacher will ensure that inclusive strategies are in place for Looked After Children and that staff, particularly the Looked After Co-ordinator, are enabled to carry them out.
+Working with the Senior Management Team, the Headteacher will ensure that inclusive strategies are in place for Looked After Children and that staff, particularly the Designated Teacher, are enabled to carry them out.

-6.3 The named Governor with special responsibility for Looked After Children is Mrs Susan Franklin
+6.3 The named Governor with special responsibility for Looked After Children is James Gale